East Coast Shellfish Growers Association

 - The NOAA Fisheries Milford Laboratory in Connecticut has a 75-year history of providing unique R&D, extension,

-50 research and support personnel provides valuable assistance to commercial hatcheries and growers.
+research and support personnel provides valuable assistance to commercial hatcheries and growers.
+The lab has been

 - The Microbial Safety of Aquaculture Products Center of Excellence in Delaware is another lab that performs

-research critical to our industry whose funding is in jeopardy.
+research critical to our industry, and whose funding is in jeopardy.